-If you’re a fan or creamy delicious mashed potatoes you’re going to love this mashed cauliflower alternative.
-It’s every bit as delicious as the original white potato version, but has far fewer carbs.
+If you’re a fan of creamy delicious mashed potatoes you’re going to love this mashed cauliflower alternative.
+It’s every bit as delicious as the original white potato version but has far fewer carbs.

-I like to add a couple small cubes of cream cheese to mine for an even creamier dish.
-Green onions, nutmeg and butter are all also delicious extras.
+I like to add a couple of small cubes of cream cheese to mine for an even creamier dish.
+Green onions, nutmeg, and butter are all also delicious extras.

 4. Vegetable rice:

 Rice is a go-to side dish for many folks.
 It pairs perfectly with almost any meal and it seems like a must-have when serving Chinese, Thai or Indian dishes.
 But with white rice off the table what’s a desperate cook to do?
 Grab a head of broccoli or cauliflower instead.